 Unlike some other conditions, veterans suffering with hepatitis C may not be able to establish what the VA refers to as “continuity of symptomatology,” or a pattern of treatment that began while the veteran was in service, and which continued consistently after they left the service.
 For these and other reasons, we have seen many difficulties arise in veterans’ claims for hepatitis C disability.

 We are accredited Veteran’s claim attorneys, with significant experience and understanding of the challenges involved in properly preparing and appealing veterans’ claims.
 We welcome your call to discuss how we can help you establish service connection, or assist you in any other way to appeal and win your denied claim for hepatitis C disability.

 We Defend Unfairly Denied Disability Claims

+Our attorneys represent hepatitis C disability claims, and know the hardships that arise from this disease.
 If your claim for hepatitis disability benefits has been turned down by your insurance company, Social Security, or the Veterans Administration, do not give up.
-Ask a lawyer about your claim now.
+Call us and ask one of our skilled disability lawyers about your claim now.

 Our attorneys represent hepatitis C disability claims for insurance plans, SSDI, and Veterans benefits.
 If you need help getting disability for Hepatitis C, do not delay.
 Call our office in Houston, TX at 800-562-9830.
 We can help you wherever you live in the US.
 Don’t wait another minute—call us today.